akashs101199/akashs101199/README.md

 **The Problem:** Developers spend 35% of their time navigating codebases, running grep searches, and mentally mapping dependencies instead of writing new code.

-**The Solution:** Conversational AI assistant using RAG that enables natural language exploration - ask questions and get instant, contextual answers.
+**The Solution:** Conversational AI assistant using advanced RAG (Retrieval-Augmented Generation) that enables natural language exploration - ask questions in plain English and get instant, contextual answers powered by LLMs.

 #### 🏗️ RAG Architecture
 ```